top of page

 Montgomery residents re-elected Mayor Neena Singh and Committeeman Dennis Ahn on Tuesday despite a healthy challenge from Republicans Pam Booth and Marion Sanders, who argued that the all-Democratic Township Committee needed diversity of political party representation in addition to its current diversity of ethnic backgrounds.

-Singh is a long-time Montgomery resident and the first Indian American Sikh to serve as a governing official of a New Jersey municipality.
-She was elected to the Montgomery Township Committee in 2021.
-Singh was selected mayor January, making her the first Indian American woman to be named mayor in the state of New Jersey.
+Singh is a long-time Montgomery resident and the first Indian American Sikh born in India to serve as a governing official of a New Jersey municipality.
+She was appointed to the Montgomery Township Committee in 2021 to fill a seat vacated by Catherine Gural (D).
+Singh was selected mayor January, making her the first woman born in India to be named mayor in the state of New Jersey.

 In her professional life, Singh works as a senior partner with Keller Williams Cornerstone Realty in Belle Mead.
 She holds a bachelor’s degree in political science and English literature from Kurukshetra University in India.